Philippe Mollé

 Grand ambassadeur

-Maple syrup is, of course, a favourite but Philippe is particularly fond of maple sugar, especially for sweets and baking.
-In fact, he prefers it to conventional sugar because of its many nutritional benefits and varied textures.
+Philippe was particularly fond of maple sugar, especially for sweets and baking, preferring it, he said, to processed sugar because of its nutritional benefits and varied textures.

-Maple’s charm, for Philippe, lies in its complexity.
-He says it’s not an “easy” product.
-With its wide variety of flavours and textures, the master chef admits that mastery of it comes only through effort.
+At the same time, he said it was not an “easy” product.
+With its wide variety of flavours and textures, the master chef once admitted that it made him work.
 “It’s like a beautiful woman.
 Take a gentle approach, go easy, spoil her, and respect her.
 It’s an extraordinary product.
 It’s liquid gold.
 I value it as such.”

-Philippe sees beyond the product to those who produce it, expressing deep admiration for the women and men of the sugar bush.
+To our everlasting gratitude, Philippe saw beyond the product to those who produce it, expressing deep admiration for the women and men of the sugar bush.
 “Sure, we can make something interesting in the kitchen, but that’s only because the producers did their work first.
 They fascinate me.
-I’m inspired by them and I want to build on their contribution.
+I’m inspired by them, and I want to build on their contribution.
 I respect those people because, without good products, you can’t make good food.”

-Above all, says Philippe, cooking with maple is an immense pleasure.
+Philippe said cooking with maple was an immense pleasure.
 “To me, the fundamentals are functionality, flavour, and fun.
 When you enjoy cooking with a wonderful product, you can’t help but be happy.”

 Philippe's secret